-I qualified to fish the Bassmaster Classic – and on my home water of Lake Guntersville at that!
+I qualified to fish the Bassmaster Classic on my home water of Lake Guntersville at that!

-Two lures played major roles in my qualification victory, a BOOYAH Double Willow spinnerbait and a Pad Crasher Frog.
-My first blog details exactly how I fished and personalized the spinnerbait, but first a tiny bit of history.
+Two lures played significant roles in my qualification victory, a BOOYAH Double Willow spinnerbait and a Pad Crasher Frog.
+My first blog details how I fished and personalized the spinnerbait, but first, a tiny bit of history.

 Making it to the 2013 Carhartt College Series Bassmaster Classic Bracket event is a journey on a long road.
-You fish through qualifiers and tough regional competition to first earn your way to the Bassmaster College Series National Championship.
-This year, my partner, Shane Powell, and I represented Auburn University and competed with the “last chance” teams in the Wild Card round on Pickwick Lake.
-We qualified for the national championship by placing third.
+You fish through qualifiers and tough regional competition to earn your way to the Bassmaster College Series National Championship.
+My partner, Shane Powell, and I represented Auburn University this year and competed with the “last chance” teams in the Wild Card round on Pickwick Lake.
+As a result, we qualified for the national championship by placing third.